 To be eligible for an IR-1 Visa, you must:

-When you are ready to file for a marriage-based visa, you can expect to pay for
+When you are ready to file for a marriage-based green card, you can expect to pay for

-• Any other costs such as passport applications, birth certificates, or travel expenses
+- Other costs such as passport fees, translations, or travel expenses

 As you can see, fees can add up when filing for marriage visas.
 Consult with our law firm to understand how much you can expect in legal fees.

-One of the key benefits of a K-1 Visa is the time it takes to complete the entire K-1 process.
-The process takes from 6 months to 12 months on average.
-To learn more visit the government's K-1 visa webpage.
+One of the key benefits of a K-1 Visa is the time it takes to complete the process.
+The full K-1 visa process currently takes about 8 to 12 months on average, including USCIS processing, NVC transfer, and the embassy interview.
+While it may be faster to enter the U.S. as a fiancé, applicants still need to apply for adjustment of status after marriage.

 Do I need to fill out a Form DS-160 for a K-1 Visa?